tilln/jmeter-iso8583/README.md

 ![ISO8583 Config](docs/config.png)

-This Configuration element must be included to use the *ISO8583 Sampler*.
+This Configuration Element must be included to use the *ISO8583 Sampler*.

 Mandatory settings:
 - *Channel Class*: